Zach Pascal Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 - In his six matchups against the Jaguars, Pascal's 17 receiving yards average is 11.5 less than his over/under for Sunday's game (28.5).

-- The 286.6 passing yards the Jaguars allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The 286.6 yards per game the Jaguars are conceding through the air makes them the NFL's 25th-ranked pass defense.

-- The Jaguars' defense is fourth in the league, conceding 1.4 passing touchdowns per game.
+- The Jaguars have allowed 11 touchdowns through the air (1.4 per game).
+They are fourth in the league in that category.

 Recent Performances

-- In last week's game against the Jets, Pascal was targeted seven times and racked up four catches for 58 yards.
+- Against the Jets last week, Pascal was targeted seven times and totaled 58 yards on four receptions.

+- Pascal's stat line during his last three games shows 12 grabs for 115 yards.
+He averaged 38.3 receiving yards per game and was targeted 21 times.

 Pascal's Indianapolis Teammates